cs-au-dk/Artemis/docs/sections/server-concolic-advice.rst

 * ``endtrace`` "MySequence"
     * Sequence identifier must match the preceeding ``begintrace``.
 * May record more traces, with any sequence identifiers.
-    * If using the saem sequence identifier "MySequence" the same actions must be performed while recording.
+    * If using the same sequence identifier "MySequence" the same actions must be performed while recording.
 * ``advice`` "MySequence"
     * Must have recorded at least one trace for "MySequence" already
     * Should not be called while recording a new trace.
 * Any actions executed outside of a ``begintrace``/``endtrace`` block will not be recorded, for example actions to reset the state before re-running a new trace for the same sequence.

+N.B.
+There are some relaxations to this format allowed by specifically requesting them.
+See the ``allowduringtrace`` option for ``concolicadvice`` and the ``implicitendtrace`` option for ``begintrace``.

 Commands
 --------